Children & Family Health Institute

 LEARN MOREWomen, Infant & Children Supplemental Nutrition

-Women, Infant & Children Supplemental Nutrition (WIC) participants receive nutrition education and counseling, vouchers for the purchase of nutritious food, and referrals for health care and social services.
+Women, Infant & Children Supplemental Nutrition (WIC) participants receive nutrition education and counseling, assistance with the purchase of nutritious foods, and referrals for health care and social services.
+Breastfeeding counseling and support from a lactation consultant are also offered.
 Download the USDA Nondiscrimination Statement.

 LEARN MORESupport Children and Family Programs